Image Resizer utility

 Image Resizer allows you to resize images by dragging and dropping your selected files with the right mouse button.
 This way, resized pictures can quickly be saved in a different folder.

-Inside the PowerToys Settings window, on the Image Resizer tab, you can configure the following settings.
+On the Image Resizer tab, configure the following settings.

 Fill versus Fit versus Stretch